d-lee25/bear_analysis.github.io/index.md

    - BEE71O1R
    - BE062O1R
 &nbsp;
-Note: Everyone drawing for BE004O1R should be selected.
+2. Unit BE061O1R consistently remained popular
+   - Hunt Score 82/100 (What makes this unit popular)
+      - 76% of the unit is public land
+      - Scored 100 for trophy potential
+      - Scored 72 for opportunity
 &nbsp;
+3. Everyone drawing for BE004O1R should be selected
+   - Hunt Score 93/100 (What makes this unit popular)
+      - 63% of the unit is public
+      - Easy access
+      - Opportunity
+&nbsp;
-2. Three units with high applicants for a single year -
+4. Three units with high applicants for a single year
    - Were the units not avaialbe in other years?
    - What made those units highly sought after one year but not the others?
 &nbsp;